vale2628/react-training-redux-es6-plural/README.md

-# React Redux training for Building Applications with React and Redux in ES6
+Pluralsight Building Applications with React and Redux in ES6